ISSN 2754-0995 (Online)

 As it will not be possible to alter a paper once it is made available online, the submitting author must carefully check the names and affiliations of all authors provided on the cover page of the manuscript.
 Ultimately, the Accepted Article will be replaced by the final copyedited and proofed article published in the Journal of Global Medicine.

 Journal of Global Medicine provides open access to its content on the principle that making research freely available to the public is the most effective way to support the growth of knowledge.
-The journal is published under a Creative Commons CC-BY 4.0 license, and it does incur Article Processing Charges.
+The journal is published under a Creative Commons CC-BY 4.0 license.
 Authors retain full copyright.
 For more information see the copyright section below.

 Authors contributing to Journal of Global Medicine agree to publish their articles under a Creative Commons CC-BY 4.0 license, allowing third parties to copy and redistribute the material in any medium or format, and to remix, transform, and build upon the material, for any purpose, even commercially, under the condition that appropriate credit is given, that a link to the license is provided, and that you indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.